Kennya Cordner: Seattle Reign FC Reserves

 Cordner signed with Issaquah SC, the reserve team for the NWSL's Seattle Reign FC for the 2013 season.
 During her debut with the team, she scored two goals against Emerald City FC.

 Seattle Reign FC

 On 19 June 2013, it was announced that Cordner had signed with the Seattle Reign FC part way through the inaugural season of the National Women's Soccer League.
 Of the signing, Reign FC head coach Laura Harvey said, "At every level she has played Kennya has shown she knows how to find the net.
 We are clearly a club that is in need of a player who can consistently deliver goals, so we are excited to see the impact Kennya can have in the NWSL."
 Cordner made two appearances for the club and was waived in mid-July to make way another international player on the squad.
 NWSL rules allow only two international players on a team.

 Sportivo Limpeño

 In 2016, Cordner joined Paraguayan team Sportivo Limpeño, integrating into the squad with her compatriot with Kimika Forbes.

+Fenerbahçe

+Mid December 2021, Cordner moved to Turkey, and signed a deal with Fenerbahçe from Istanbul to playe in the 2021-22 Super League season.
+She netted 34 goals in 25 matches played, and became the top goalscorer of the season.
+She played also in the next season for Fenerbahçe.
+End July 2023, she left Turkey for China.

+Henan Jianye

+In September 2023, she transferred to the Chinese club Henan Jianye, which play in the Super League.

+Beylerbeyi

+In November 2024, she returned to Turkey, and joined the Istanbul-based club Beylerbeyi to play in the 2024-25 Super League season.